Nodes

 A light node is bitcoin software that does not verify or enforce the rules of the bitcoin network.
 Light nodes trust third parties to receive block data.

-Simplified payment verification (SPV) light nodes query and download block headers from full nodes, making it possible for users to verify transactions without running a full node.
+SPV light nodes query and download block headers from full nodes, making it possible for users to verify transactions without running a full node.

 For more information: